Ellery0924/XUtil/README.md

 # XUtil
-A JavaScript library for study and demonstrate my skill on FE;
+A JavaScript library for practice and demonstrate my skill on FE;